Lincoln, the North, and the Question of Emancipation

 Edward J. Loder, Eliza’s Flight: A Scene from Uncle Tom’s Cabin (1852)

-1. Frederick Douglass introduces this account of his “battle with Mr. Covey,” the plantation overseer, by telling the reader, “You have seen how a man was made a slave; you shall see how a slave was made a man.”
-Why does Douglass present slavery and manhood as mutually exclusive?
-In what sense does this physical confrontation transform Douglass from a slave into a man?
+1. Frederick Douglass introduced this account of his “battle with Mr. Covey,” the plantation overseer, by telling the reader, “You have seen how a man was made a slave; you shall see how a slave was made a man.”
+Why did Douglass present slavery and manhood as mutually exclusive?
+In what sense did this physical confrontation transform Douglass from a slave into a man?

-3. Compare the representations of resistance and freedom in this passage from Douglass’ autobiography and this scene from Uncle Tom’s Cabin.
-What are the meanings of freedom in these works?
-How do they present the slave as hero?
+3. Compare the representations of resistance and freedom in this passage from Douglass’ autobiography and the scene from Uncle Tom’s Cabin.
+What meanings of freedom represented in these works?
+How do they present enslaved people as heroes?

-4. Examine the two engravings of “The Escaped Slave” that appeared in Harper’s Weekly magazine.
-The man had fled from Montgomery, Alabama, to enlist in the Union Army.
+4. Examine the two engravings of “The Escaped Slave” that appeared in Harper’s Weekly magazine. he man had fled from Montgomery, Alabama, to enlist in the United States Army.
 Compare the man’s clothing, expression, and posture in the two images.
-How has his appearance changed?
+How had his appearance changed?

 The Contraband